Libensemble/libensemble/docs/papers/joss/paper.md

 # Statement of Need

-While there are a growing number of packages aimed at workflows, relatively few focus on running dynamic ensembles of calculations on clusters and supercomputers.
+While there is a growing number of packages aimed at workflows, relatively few focus on running dynamic ensembles of calculations on clusters and supercomputers.
 Dynamic ensembles are workflows of computations that are defined and steered based on intermediate results.